sebkln/basetemplate/README.md

 At some point, you'll need to customize templates from extensions like [news](https://extensions.typo3.org/extension/news/).
 You should save all these modifications in your sitepackage, too.

-I recommend to store them inside the subdirectory `Resources/Private/Extensions/` to separate them from your website templates.
+I recommend storing them inside the subdirectory `Resources/Private/Extensions/` to separate them from your website templates.

-In case of EXT:news, this will result in the following directory structure:
+In the case of EXT:news, this will result in the following directory structure:

 ````
 Resources/Private/Extensions/news/Templates/